-- {1} Organization Getting organized is the first step to success. - Remember that you are responsible for knowing about and completing your assignments and special projects. - Use your datebook to write down your homework and home responsibilities. - Make sure you have all the materic of uneed when you go to class and when you do your homework. - Time Management Many of time wisely will help ensure that you have the opportunity to do both the things you want to do. - → Plan a definite time to do your homework. - Plan time for extracurricular and social activities, as well as home responsibilities. - Commit your to your time plan, but be flexible.
-For example, if something happens that makes it impossible tryou to do homework during the regularly scheduled time, plan an alternate tip to do the homework - [3] Set Priorities If you have log t do, t is important to set priorities - Rank each ok in 1, 2, 3 order.
-Start with #1-he not up by nrock-od coxtinge on down the nst. - → When doing homework, start with the subject in which you need the most improvement. - Check off ished tasks. - If you frequently find that you cannot finish all the tasks on your it wou may need to prioritize your option setivities and eliminate some that are low on your priority list. - 44 Set Goals Just 1 shing to get better grades or to excel in soccer accomplishes nothing.
+- {1} Organization Getting organized is the first step to success. - → Remember that you are responsible for knowing about and completing your assignments and special projects. - → Use your datebook to write down your homework and home responsibilities. - → Make sure you have all the materi.
+Ou need when you go to class and when you do our homework. - [2] Time Management Many of time wisely will help ensure that you have the opportunity to do both the things you want to do and the things you want to do. - → Plan a definite time to do your homework. - → Plan time for extracurricular and social activities, as well as home responsibilities. - Commit your to your time plan, but be flexible.
+For example, if something happens that makes it impossible tryou to do homework during the regularly scheduled time, plan an alternate tip to do the homework. - [3] Set Priorities If you have look to do, it is important to set priorities. - → Rank each sk in 1, 2, 3 order.
+Start with #1-he has appropriate k-and continue on down the list. - → When deing homework, start with the subject in which you need the most improvement. - → Check off ished tasks - If you free only find that you cannot finish all the tasks on your it you may need to prioritize your option activities and eliminate some that are low on your priority list. - 44 Set Goals Just 1 shing to get better grades or to excel in soccer accomplishes nothing.
 You need a plan of action to achieve your goals.
 Setting goals will result in better grades and higher self-esteem.
-Best of all, setting a swill make you feel in control of your life.
+Best of all, setting so is will make you feel in control of your life.
 Some hints for setting goals: - → Be specific.
 List so lifting goals for each academic subject.
-Also list goals for other school and home activities. - Set time limits.
-Your sals can be both short-term (within a month or on the next quiz or and long-term (within the semester or within the school year). - Set realistic goals.
-For example, must have always been difficult for you, don't aim ("A" in Algebra at the beginning of the ear of you usually get a "C-" in math, you are want to begin by setting a short-term goal of "C+" of preaching that first short to be a will give you the confidence to raise your goal for the next test to be go in the load. - → Draw up a step-by-step plan of action for reaching each goal; then go for it! - → Write your goals down, and put them in several places (your locker, your datebook, your bulletin board) so you will see them several times a day. - Share your goals with others your parents, teachers, good friends, etc. They can give you encouragement. - Keep at it!
+Also list goals for other school and home activities. - → Set time limits.
+Your solds can be both short-term (within a month or on the next quiz or and long-term (within the semester or within the school year). - Set realistic goals.
+For example, must have always been difficult for you, don't aim ("A" in Algebra at the beginning of the ear of you usually get a "C-" in math, you are want to begin by setting a short-term goal of "C+" of preaching that first short to be a will give you the confidence to raise your goal for the next test to be go in the load. - → Draw up a step-by-step plan of action for reaching each goal; then go for it! - → Write your goals down, and put them in several places (your locker, your datebook, your bulletin board) so you will see them several times a day. - → Share your goals with others your parents, teachers, good friends, etc. They can give you encouragement. - → Keep at it!
 Be determined, and keep a positive attitude.
-Visualize yourself achieving your goals. - Reward yourself when you reach a goal.
+Visualize yourself achieving your goals. - → Reward yourself when you reach a goal.